-Kahlua is a coffee-flavored and sugar-based liqueur produced in Mexico.
-The liqueur is produced using several ingredients such as rum, vanilla bean, and corn syrup.
-Its mainly used as a cocktail mixer and an ingredient in desserts, ice cream, cakes, and cheesecakes.
+Kahlua is a coffee-flavored, sugar-based liqueur produced in Mexico.
+The liqueur is produced using several ingredients, such as rum, vanilla bean, and corn syrup.
+It’s mainly used as a cocktail mixer and an ingredient in desserts, like ice cream, cakes, and cheesecakes.

 - Kahlúa Original

 Kahlúa Original is the classic coffee liqueur, bottled at 20% ABV.
 It’s good for adding a little coffee flavor to your drink and is used in many classic cocktails, like the White Russian.
 In addition, Kahlúa offers a coffee shop-esq array of flavors for the home bartender or barista.
 The frappucino crowd will love the flavored bottles, but those who drink their coffee black may prefer Kahlúa Especial or a rival product.